andi2022/gcconf/README.md

-# Atlas Configuration Tool
+# GC Configuration Tool

-This tool is meant to let you easily maintain new ATVs (both 32bits and 64bits) to RDM+Atlas devices.
+This tool is meant to let you easily maintain new ATVs (both 32bits and 64bits) to RDM+GC devices.

-It will automatically take care of keeping your devices up to date when a new version of Atlas and/or PoGo is required in the future.
+It will automatically take care of keeping your devices up to date when a new version of GCand/or PoGo is required in the future.
-The script will automatically check those versions on every reboot of an ATV.
+The script will automatically check those versions on every reboot of an ATV and every day on 11:00 PM.
 If the versions have changed, it will download the corresponding APKs from your above specified folder and will install them automatically.

-Logging and any failure while executing script is logged to /sdcard/aconf.log
+Logging and any failure while executing script is logged to /data/local/tmp/gcconf.log

 # NGINX Setup